Skip to content

 Gladstone Capital Corporation (NASDAQ: GLAD) operates as a business development company (BDC), focusing on investing in loans to lower middle-market businesses.

-The company was founded in 2001 as one of the first BDC funds, is headquartered in Virginia, and currently manages $3.4 billion in assets.
+The company was founded in 2001 as one of the first BDC funds, is headquartered in Virginia.

 Sabine Royalty Trust (NYSE: SBR) owns royalty and mineral interests in a myriad of oil and gas establishments around the United States, with properties in Florida, Mississippi, Louisiana, New Mexico, Oklahoma, and Texas.
-SBR is a small-cap stock with a market capitalization of $947 million.
+SBR is a small-cap stock with a market capitalization of $900 million, as of the time of writing.

 Apple Hospitality was formed in 2007 but began trading on the New York Stock Exchange on May 18, 2015.